availproject/docs/docs/operate/validator/0010-validator-node-binaries.md

 ## Preliminaries

-Validator nodes hold a pivotal role in maintaining network integrity by staking real-value tokens.
+Validatorrrrrrr nodes hold a pivotal role in maintaining network integrity by staking real-value tokens.
 Successfully managing a validator comes with a comprehensive grasp of node operations, hardware configuration, and constant vigilance.
 Validators face the potential consequences of penalties, such as slashing, for infractions like extended periods of offline activity or equivocation.
 This responsibility underscores the need for a profound understanding of the associated risks.

 :::warning System administration